evgenygrobov/AIRBNB_NYC/README.md

 # AIRBNB_NYC_in_procces
 ![](https://github.com/evgenygrobov/AIRBNB_NYC/blob/main/pictures/ny_baby.jpeg)
 # PROJECT DESCRIPTION:
+# What makes someone a superhost?

+Airbnb awards the title of “Superhost” to a small fraction of its dependable hosts.
+This is designed as an incentive program that is a win-win for both the host, Airbnb, and their customers.
+The superhost gets more business in the form of higher bookings, the customer gets improved service and Airbnb gets happy satisfied customers.
+# How the superhost are distributed across the city?
 #  Description of Data
 The data is sourced from the Inside Airbnb website http://insideairbnb.com/get-the-data.html which hosts publicly available data from the Airbnb site.